 SEC.
 23. Effectivity. - This Act shall take effect fifteen (15) days after its complete publication in the Official Gazette or in at least two (2) national newspapers of general circulation.

-[The provisions of this Act shall not apply to deposits and investments made prior to its effectivity.]- Repealed under Sec.
-11 of RA 9194.
+The provisions of this Act shall not apply to deposits and investments made prior to its effectivity.